 - Straight spatula.
 A lot of cake decorators use an offset spatula to apply frosting on a cake, but I prefer a straight spatula.
 Maybe it’s the way my hands work, but it’s just easier for me to use.

 - Bench scraper.
 Use this for running around the sides of the cake to smooth out the frosting.

 - Cake turntable.
 This is optional.
 Many of you told me I needed one because it makes the job easier.
 And you were right!
-I did NOT use it for the cake pictured today, but you can watch me using it in the video.
-You can transfer your decorated cake to a cake stand by using these cake circles.
-I used one in the video.
+I did NOT use it for the cake pictured today, but you can watch me use it in the video tutorial.
+Transfer your decorated cake to a cake stand by using these cake circles— I use one in the video.

-Mix and match cake flavors, frostings, and decor to create your own truly unique naked cake.
+Mix and match the below cake flavors and frostings to create your own unique naked cake.